Starting your day with a hot, high-protein breakfast is easy once you know how to poach eggs in the microwave.

 Microwave Poached Eggs

 - 1 egg

-Place a saucer (not a paper plate and not a paper towel) over the top of the mug and microwave it on HIGH for 1 minute.
-Check the egg for doneness.
-If needed, microwave again in 15-second bursts, checking after each, until it's done.
+- Cover with a plate and microwave it on high for 1 minute.
+Check the egg for doneness and repeat in 10-second increments, checking after each, until done.